Observability Dashboard

 feedback, along with any comments and tags provided.

 As a CX leader, Mark wants to use the Observability Dashboard to identify knowledge gaps in the knowledge base.
 He notices that many knowledge base suggestions are being modified or ignored.
-Mark clicks on Knowledge Base Answers to view data by category.
+Mark clicks on Generative Responses to view data by category.
 He focuses on categories with low average adherence scores, indicating misalignment between suggestions and actual responses.
 By expanding low-scoring categories like Billing and Payments, Mark sees low adherence to queries about payment plans and refund policies, suggesting knowledge gaps in those areas.

 Through the Observability Dashboard, Mark can pinpoint topics needing knowledge base enhancements.
 He can then work with the knowledge base team to address these gaps, improving the quality of suggestions for better customer interactions.